 - 25. The Vice Principal Corporate Services is responsible for: - a.
 Maintaining financial records in a form that complies with legislation and is acceptable to the relevant funding bodies or authorities - b.
 Preparing and dispatching financial returns required either by legislation, by the funding bodies or authorities within the required timescales.

-Financial forecasts for external bodies
+Financial forecasts and returns for external bodies

-26. The Vice Principal Corporate Services shall prepare any financial forecasts required by funding bodies.
-The Corporation, advised by the Finance and General Purposes Committee, shall approve these forecasts.
+26. The Vice Principal Corporate Services shall prepare any financial forecasts and returns required by funding bodies. memorandum of .

 Financial information for the Corporation